Bobby Dodd Stadium: History

 In 1988, the stadium was renamed in honor of Bobby Dodd, who has the most wins of any coach in the team's history.
-The playing surface is still named Grant Field.

 The current, modern west grandstand covers the old concrete one, which is still intact underneath.
 The high interstitial space is currently used for storage.
-Grant Field was occasionally used as a site for Atlanta Falcons games during the team's early years when it was sharing Fulton County Stadium with the Atlanta Braves of Major League Baseball and there were scheduling conflicts.
 The lighting was replaced in 1998.

 In 2001, the stadium served as the home venue for the Atlanta Beat of the Women's United Soccer Association in their inaugural season.
 Following the 2001 season, a major expansion and renovation project was started, which was done in two phases in order to play the 2002 season in the stadium.
 For the 2002 season, seating was returned to the South end in front of the Wardlaw Center, and the original North stands and lower east bleachers were rebuilt and bowled in, with a club section featuring chairback seating and an air conditioned lounge added.
 After the 2002 season, the expansion was completed by adding a massive free standing upper deck in the north end zone.
 This addition of a north end zone upper deck brought Bobby Dodd Stadium to its current capacity.
 The new stadium was rededicated during the 2003 home season opener versus the Auburn Tigers on September 2, 2003.
 Georgia Tech won that game 17–3 in front of a capacity crowd of 55,000.

 In the summer of 2009, Bobby Dodd Stadium underwent a number of changes.
 First, the scoreboard was renovated and after completion, is now twice as big as the old scoreboard.
 Also, ribbon boards were installed in front of the Wardlaw Center, as well as along the sides of the stadium.
 Another change was the improvement of the sound system in the stadium.